Pnwcomputers/The-Computer-Handbook/Part V - Networking & Connectivity/Chapter 14 - Internet Troubleshooting/Chapter14-InternetTroubleshooting.md

 * **Router Access:** Find your router's IP address (the **Default Gateway** in `ipconfig`).
 Access the admin page by entering the IP in a web browser.
 * **WiFi Password Retrieval:** Use the command `netsh wlan show profile name="NETWORK_NAME" key=clear` in an administrator Command Prompt to find the stored password (**Key Content**).

----
+***

-### Chapter Summary: Your Network Troubleshooting Foundation
+### Chapter Summary: Key Takeaways

+Review the most critical concepts learned in this chapter to cement your foundation:

 * **Professional Diagnostic Approach:** 90% of "internet problems" are local.
 Test **physical layer first**, then test with **Ethernet to eliminate WiFi variables**.
+* **ISP vs. Local Issues:** **Test Ethernet directly to the modem** to isolate an ISP problem.
+WiFi-only problems are **local network problems**.
 * **WiFi Reality Check:** WiFi is always slower than Ethernet.
 Your device's capabilities limit the actual speed you get.

-* **ISP vs. Local Issues:** **Test Ethernet directly to the modem** to isolate an ISP problem.
-WiFi-only problems are **local network problems**.
+#### Professional Insight:

+> "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive."

+### What's Next?

+In **Chapter 15**, we'll cover **Printer Setup and Troubleshooting**—the essential knowledge you need for professional installation and problem-solving for your peripherals.

-A well-configured network is the best security.
+**Remember:** A well-configured network is the best security.
 Now that you've mastered connectivity, you're ready for the next level of security and networking.